-The Chief Finance Officer (Head of Finance), Monitoring Officer (Head of Governance, Law, Property and Regulation) and Head of Paid Service (Chief Executive Officer) are all part of Management Team and as such share the responsibility for the delivery of an effective internal audit service.
+The Chief Finance Officer (Head of Finance & Property), Monitoring Officer (Chief Operating Officer) and Head of Paid Service (Chief Executive Officer) are all part of Management Team and as such share the responsibility for the delivery of an effective internal audit service.
 They are responsible for ensuring that members of internal audit have unrestricted access to report whenever required.

-The Audit and Standards Committee are responsible for key issues in the compliance of the Standards and oversight of the Internal Audit service and ensuring that organisation management facilitate an effective audit service.
+The Audit and Standards Committee are responsible for key issues in the compliance of the Standards and oversight of the Internal Audit service and ensuring that organisation management facilitate an effective internal audit service.